IamSoo/tl-data-eng-interview/README.md

 * A spark processing could be a better option once the file becomes bigger.
 * Hosted bigdata service like an EMR job could be directly initiated from airflow.
 * Services could be moved to K8 for better container management and orchestration.
+* More unit tests could have been added.